bhavsarhardeep/Bank-Management-System_ATM-Simulation/README.md

    ```
 2. Import the project into your **Java IDE (Eclipse/IntelliJ IDEA)**.
 3. Set up **MySQL database** and configure the **JDBC connection**.
-4. Run the `MainClass.java` file to launch the ATM simulation.
+4. Run the `login.java` file to launch the application.
+5. Navigate to the **Sign Up** section and create a new account.
+6. Log in using your credentials to access the system.

 ## **Screenshots 📸**